 Why STEAM?

-From taking your science, tech and math programs from STEM to STEAM works in a variety of ways – beyond the nifty acronym.
-Some of the greatest minds from the past have incorporated art into their scientific, mathematical and technological discoveries; Da Vinci may be the best known example, but many of our most revered scientists have also been painters, poets, sculptors and artists.
-At their most basic level, arts foster and encourage creativity – and creative thinking is essential for those looking to take a leap forward in understanding in science, math or technology.
-As some districts cut back on art, others are fighting back and incorporating this often overlooked component into other areas of study, according to Scientific American.
+Taking your science, tech, and math programs from STEM to STEAM works in various ways beyond the nifty acronym.
+Some of the greatest minds from the past have incorporated art into their scientific, mathematical, and technological discoveries.
+Leonardo Da Vinci may be the best-known example, but many of our most revered scientists have also been painters, poets, sculptors, and artists.

 3 Ways to Incorporate Art into STEM Programming